 While thin and light gaming laptops catch all the headlines these days, there’s still a market for the massive desktop replacements of yore – and the Alienware Area-51m is here to take things to the next level.
 This massive gaming laptop is packed front to back with powerful desktop hardware, bright RGB lighting and more gaming swag than anyone could reasonably handle.

-Of course, all this gaming extravagance comes with a high asking price.
-So is the ability to swap out the processor (CPU) and graphics processor (GPU) worth the high price tag and non-existent portability?
-Do the powerful PC components lead to drastically better performance?
+Of course, this is a very expensive laptop, whether or not it's a part of upcoming Black Friday laptop deals.
+So, the question quickly becomes: is the ability to swap out the CPU and GPU worth the high price tag and non-existent portability?
+Do the powerful PC components lead to much better performance?
+Should this laptop be on your Black Friday wish list?

 Here is the Alienware Area-51m sent to TechRadar for review: